 Some important links:

 Ahh...authentication.
 One of the more unglamorous parts of an API, but yet, one of the most important!
-If you've been using us for a while then you're very familiar with our old access tokens, which expire every 48 hours and need to be recreated.
-But those days...are long gone.
+Let's chat a bit about how to do it with our platform.

 With API Keys you can: